Transition notes: Most of the equipment is the same as Lab 5. See the notes below.

 Notes and tests:

-- Put alligator clip adapters on: both voltage probes, banana plugs coming out of the current sensor,
+- Put alligator clip adapters on: both voltage probes, banana plugs coming out of the current sensor with alligator clip adapters on the end.

 - Test all batteries to pass at least at the 80% level on the battery tester.